wftutorials/laravel-tutorial2/Tutorial.md

 # Working with models

 To work with models we use Eloquent.
-Learn more about eloquent here.
+Learn more about eloquent [here](https://laravel.com/docs/7.x/eloquent).
-We run the command
+We run the command below

 ```bash
 php artisan make:model Post